instadeepai/Mava/README.md

 </p>

 ### Level-Based Foraging
 Mava also supports [Jumanji][jumanji_lbf]'s LBF.
-We evaluate Mava's MAPPO recurrent system on LBF, against [EPyMARL][epymarl] (we used original [LBF](https://github.com/semitable/lb-foraging) for EPyMARL) in 2 and 4 agent settings over 20 million timesteps.
-Both systems are trained in 16 vectorized environments with GPUs: NVIDIA A-100 for EPyMARL and GeForce RTX 3050 with 4GB for Mava.
-Additionally, Mava is tested on 16 parallel environments using a TPU-V3.
-We plan to publish comprehensive performance metrics for Mava's algorithms across various LBF scenarios soon.
+We evaluate Mava's recurrent MAPPO system on LBF, against [EPyMARL][epymarl] (we used original [LBF](https://github.com/semitable/lb-foraging) for EPyMARL) in 2 and 4 agent settings up to 20 million timesteps.
+Both systems were trained using 16 vectorized environments.
+For the EPyMARL systems we use a NVIDIA A100 GPU and for the Mava systems we use a GeForce RTX 3050 laptop GPU with 4GB of memory.
+To show how Mava can generalise to different hardware, we also train the Mava systems on a TPU v3-8.
+We plan to publish comprehensive performance benchmarks for all Mava's algorithms across various LBF scenarios soon.

 <p align="center">
  <a href="docs/images/lbf_results/legend_rec_mappo.png">